 The World Climate Research Programme (SURFA) initiative is to facilitate the evaluation of forecast skills from Numerical Weather Prediction (NWP) and climate models as well as products from reanalysis and remotely sensed surface flux variables against high-quality in situ reference data.
 The datasets here include output from NWP model forecasts and reanalysis as well as in situ station observations.

 Marine Data Map Access

-GIS access to marine data using NCDC's Climate Data Online application.
+GIS access to marine data using NCEI's Climate Data Online application.